mchisty/HackerRankCodes/GitHackerRankProject/src/org/siteminder/readme.txt

 /** ---------------------- **/
 To develop this scenario, a simple load balancer of email servers have been developed.
 The load balancer will work with as many email servers as required (not just two).

-1. The basic idea is to execute a curl command which is generally as follows (example from sendgrid.com):
+1. The basic idea is to execute a REST api with necessary attributes.
+A curl command to execute such RESTful api is generally as follows (example from sendgrid.com):

 curl --request POST \
   --url https://api.sendgrid.com/v3/mail/send \